Dame Janice Pereira was appointed to the JLSC in accordance with section 105(1)(a).

 From 1985 – 1989 Dame Pereira worked as an Associate Attorney at Law initially at J S Archibald and Co. and then at Harney, Westwood & Riegels before working as an Attorney in Civil Litigation, Commercial and Banking at McW Todman & Co from 1989-1990, and a partner at Farara George-Creque & Kerrins (Formerly Farara & George-Creque) (Commercial – Litigation/Non Litigation, Conveyancing, Probate and Family, Corporate, Admiralty from 1991-2003.

-Dame Pereira is the current Chair of the Judicial and Legal Services Commission of the Organisation of Eastern Caribbean States (OECS) as well as the British Overseas Territories in the OECS; and a member by virtue of her Office, of the Regional Judicial Services Commission in respect of the Caribbean Court of Justice.
+Dame Pereira is the current Chair of the Judicial and Legal Services Commission of the Organisation of Eastern Caribbean States (OECS) as well as the British Overseas Territories in the OECS.

-Dame Pereira has been appointed as a member from 1 August 2015 – 31 July 2019.
-Her term was extended for a further two years until 31 July 2021.
+Dame Pereira has been appointed as a member from 1 August 2015 for a four year term after which her appointment was renewed until 31 July 2023.